swarnendubiswas/dotemacs/README.md

 (message "Native JSON is *not* available"))
 ```

-Set `(setq native-comp-deferred-compilation t)` if not set.
-This is now the default.

 Run the following to native compile all Elisp files under a directory.

 `(native-compile-async "/home/swarnendu/.emacs.d/elpa" 'recursively)`